Pitt study suggests 'vaping' could lead to cigarette use in young adults

 The research, published in the American Journal of Medicine, provides evidence that e-cigarettes are not a smoking cessation tool but rather a gateway to cigarette addiction, experts said.

-However, according to Erik Gregory, the owner of VapeOholix Vape Shop in Tarentum, most of his customers kicked their cigarette habits by switching to vaping.

-"As far as the gateway effect – my shop has been open for three years, and it's been the complete opposite.
-People get wrapped up in the same old thinking, but we have gotten people off cigarettes," Gregory said.
-"I opened this store to help people get off of cigarettes and that's what we've been doing everyday."

-For Mark Slavkin, assistant manager at Cigarettes 4 Less in Scott — it sells both traditional tobacco and vape-related products — customers have also shown the opposite.
+For Mark Slavkin, assistant manager at Cigarettes 4 Less in Scott — which sells traditional tobacco and vape-related products — customers have shown the opposite.

 “Most of the people come in as (traditional tobacco) customers and can't wait to get off regular cigarettes,” he said.